 For those wanting a longer walk the Crammel Linn waterfall is a favourite spot in the Summer.

 Whilst Gilsland sits on the railway line between Newcastle and Carlisle it’s station is currently derelict and there are plans to restore and re-open in the future.

-The beautiful and ancient market town of Hexham is located on the banks of the River Tyne, approximately 25 minutes by car from Herding Hill Farm Camping and Glamping Site.
-It can also be accessed via a 15-minute train journey from Haltwhistle Railway Station.
-If you would like to know more about Hexham why not read our blog HERE.
+Hexham is a beautiful and ancient market town located on the banks of the River Tyne.
+For those searching for campsites near Hexham, Herding Hill Farm is approximately 25 minutes by car from Hexham.
+Herding Hill Farm is an excellent base for camping Hexham.
+It can also be accessed via a 15-minute train journey from Haltwhistle Railway Station or by scenic bus journey 685 from Haltwhistle.
+If you would like to know more about the market town, its attractions as well as the supermarkets of Hexham why not read our blog HERE.

 Corbridge, Northumberland is a lovely village with a wide range of independent stores, galleries and cafes.
 It is ideal for a shopping visit.
 There is an excellent bakery, greengrocer and delicatessen, a wide range of local gift and craft shops and the excellent Forum Books, located in the old Methodist Chapel complete with preserved pulpit.
 The amazing Re is a vintage and lifestyle emporium, we dare anyone not to make a purchase whilst shopping there.
 There are a number of historic pubs serving excellent food.
 The Pele Tower is now an excellent gin and wine bar.
 There is also a beautiful church – St. Andrews Church Corbridge.